warkiz/IndicatorSeekBar/README_EN.md

 This new feature can set the indicator to show always.

-	IndicatorSeekBar has provied the attribute isb_indicator_stay to do this , also can use setter in builder. this new feature is fine when use in below situation.
+	IndicatorSeekBar has provided the attribute isb_indicator_stay to do this , also can use setter in builder. this new feature is fine when use in below situation.
 	ListView / ScrollView / GridView / RecyclerView / ViewPager / Dialog

+12/14
+    compat ConstraintLayout.

 ----------------
 ## 1.Screenshot